Post-Operative Wound Instructions

 Non-Stick Bandage or Band-aids

-Once your procedure is complete at Dermatologic Surgery Center in Medina, OH, you will have a large bulky bandage over the surgical site.
+Once your procedure is complete at the Dermatologic Surgery Center in Medina, OH, you will have a large bulky bandage over the surgical site.
 This is a pressure bandage.
 Leave this in place for 24 hours.
 Do not get this bandage wet.
 You can apply additional pressure over this bandage, if instructed to do so.
 You may use cold compresses tonight over the top of the bandage.
 Once you remove the pressure bandage, please follow the appropriate directions below.

 Always wash your hands before and after wound care.
-Squeeze out vaseline onto a clean Q-tip, avoid touching the opening of the tube with your fingers.
+Squeeze out Vaseline onto a clean Q-tip, avoid touching the opening of the tube with your fingers.
 This keeps the tube uncontaminated.

 - If your wound has been left to heal on its own:

 - Cleanse your wound once daily with warm soap and water.
 Make sure to remove any dried blood or scab that has formed.
 Gently blot the wound dry.
-Cover the entire wound with a layer of vaseline.
+Cover the entire wound with a layer of Vaseline.
 Keep the wound covered with a non-stick bandage or band-aid.
 Showering is allowed, but change the bandage if it becomes wet.
 Some drainage is normal.